SemionV/doryn/devlog.md

 # Development log

 Tasks:
+* Group all the engine components, repositories, factories, etc in an Project class
+* Make order with engine namespaces, folders and files
 * Implement dynamic window open/close with views
-* Group all the engine components, repositories, factories, etc in the DataContext object
-* Make order with engine namespaces, folders and files
 * Move src/lib and scr/vendor dirs out of project folder(in order to make vs code intellisence work properly and light)
 * Integrate C# dotnet as scripting engine